cosmos/cosmos-sdk/x/slashing/spec/05_hooks.md

 Upon successful first-time bonding of a new validator, we create a new `ValidatorSigningInfo` structure for the now-bonded validator, which `StartHeight` of the current block.

-If the validator was out of the validator set and gets bonded again, its new bonded height is set.

 ```go
 onValidatorBonded(address sdk.ValAddress)